 Some question the age of the mountain itself.
 Is it not of recent origin?
 That is, was it not formed after the Great Flood?
-Geologists are in general agreement that Mt.
-Ararat, a complex volcano, arose fairly recently in earth's history.
-There is a total lack of evidence that the upper part of the volcanic cone was ever under water.
-If the Ark landed on Ararat, there should be some evidence of flooding such as sedimentation, fossil deposition, etc. Geologically, we can conceive of a scenario where the mountain may have risen during the Flood, but we still need evidence of the floodwaters.
+There seems to be almost a total lack of evidence this mountain was ever under water.
+If the Ark landed on Ararat, why is there not some evidence of flooding such as sedimentation, fossils, etc.?
+Geologically, we can conceive of a scenario where the mountain may have risen during the Flood, but we still need evidence of the Flood waters.